Philippines Special Power of Attorney Apostille and Authentication

 If you are including payment by check or money order, please make it payable to “AMN SF, LLC.”

-We will obtain an apostille from to the California Secretary of State.
-Then we will ship the apostilled document to you or the specified recipient.
+Once we have notarized documents and payment, we will obtain an apostille from to the California Secretary of State and will ship the apostilled document to you or the specified recipient.

 We use FedEx Priority Overnight Service for USA destinations and FedEx International Priority Service for overseas destinations.
 Moreover, for any document shipped overseas, we will also send you a scan of the apostilled birth certificate for your records.